mnoureldin/smart-doc/README.md

 We propose Smart DOC (Disease Outbreak Control).
 It is a system that makes it easy to detect and control disease outbreaks by involving all stakeholders.
 Smart DOC architecture leverages the power of artificial intelligence by utilizing a set of IBM Watson services.
 IT help in connecting different stake holders to help controlling epidemics.
 Moreover, it educates and enhance end user awareness for how to deal with disease.

 ## The system is composed of Six Watson services:
-### Three Chatbots using Watson Assistant:
+1.  ### Three Chatbots using Watson Assistant:
     1.  ##### Travelers/Immigrants tracking Chatbot
         to contact the travelers to/from countries affected by outbreaks.
     1.  ##### Citizens Awareness and Guidance Chatbot to provide awareness of symptoms and precautions of diseases.
     1.  ##### Health Sector Chatbot
         collects live data from hospitals and doctors.
 1.  ### Watson Knowledge Studio (WKS):
      Train a custom annotator to extract entities related to disease outbreaks, such as: symptoms, precautions, Incubation period, infected areas …etc.
 1.  ### Watson Discovery:
     Teach Discovery to apply the knowledge of unique entities and relations extracted with WKS.
 1.  ### Watson Studio:
     Train a machine learning model to classify if there is an expected risk of disease outbreak.
+1.  ### Watson Machine Learning
 1.  ### Geospatial Analytics:
     Monitor device locations and leverage real-time geospatial analytics to track when devices enter, leave or hang out in defined endangered or high-risk regions.
 Update the “Citizens Guidance chatbot” as the risk factor changes.